-Erica Ayisi is an accomplished multimedia, international journalist with experience reporting in Africa, Jamaica, the United Kingdom, and the United States.
+Erica Ayisi is an award-wining international journalist with experience reporting in Cambodia, Africa, Jamaica, the United Kingdom, and the United States.
 She wears many hats serving as a writer, associate producer, host, panelist, moderator and on-air correspondent.

 As a general assignment reporter for ETV Ghana, Ayisi covered major news stories such as the cholera outbreak in Greater Accra, the return of Ghanaian nationals during the height of the Libyan crisis, and controversy in the 2010 census reports.
 She conducted several interviews with Ghanaian dignitaries and ministers who served in the National Democratic Congress under former Ghanaian President John Atta Mills.
 She also covered the rising epidemic of gutter communities and numerous human-interest and feature stories including a rare interview with Rita Marley, widow of Reggae musician Bob Marley.

 Upon her return from Ghana, Ayisi was selected to be a participant in the highly coveted NBCUniversal East Coast Page Program where she gave studio tours and worked behind the scenes of The Dr. Oz Show, Late Night with Jimmy Fallon, and Saturday Night Live.

 As an editorial desk assistant for NBC’s Nightly News with Brian Williams, Ayisi contributed to many high profile news stories of 2012 including Election Coverage, London Summer Olympics, Hurricane Sandy, and the Newtown school tragedy.
 She provided editorial support for an interview with former Vice President Al Gore.